sahil-rawat/sahil-rawat.github.io/_posts/2021-07-24-INTRO-TO-C-VIII.md

 The first one has a newline at the end quite a common thing to see.

-The last one has quotes embedded within it, but you see each is preceded by (we say "escaped by") a backslash (\) indicating that a literal quote belongs in the string at this point.
+The last one has quotes embedded within it, but you see each is preceded by (we say “escaped by”) a backslash (\) indicating that a literal quote belongs in the string at this point.
 This is how the C compiler can tell the difference between printing a double quote and the double quote at the end of the string.

 ### String Variables